UConn forces 28 turnovers in 64-40 win over Maine

 Maine was playing without point guard Sergio El Darwich, who rolled his ankle on Wednesday in a loss to Virginia.

-The Huskies scored 28 points off 28 Maine turnovers, while Maine could manage just six points off UConn’s eight giveaways.
+“UConn came out and really got in our shorts today and really made it tough on us,” coach Richard Barron said.
+“I think it showed we were missing our point guard today.
+They took advantage of that and they should.
+There’s no pity in this game.”

 It was the first chance for UConn fans to get a look at Booknight, who was suspended for the Huskies’ first three games this season.
-The freshman showed off his athleticism, bringing the crowd to its feet late in the game when he followed up his own missed jumper in the lane with a dunk.
+The freshman had just four points in the first half, but played better after intermission He brought the crowd to its feet late in the game when he followed up his own missed jumper in the lane with a dunk.

+“It’s just something I do with my athleticism, just trying to play hard and stay out on the floor,” he said.
+“I’ve just got to figure out how to make plays when it’s not dropping.”

+Brenda Adams scored 11 points.
+He and Christian Vital each had four steals for the Huskies.

 Gilbert hit consecutive 3-points to give UConn an early 11-2 lead over the Black Bears,